GeorgePimpleton/yagr-pw5e-petzold/README.md

 There may be links to websites or internet sources in this repo.
 Links can  go stale.
 A search engine is your friend.

 ### Post-script
-The code as orginally written \****is***\* compileable as written as long as the code isn't compiled using the Unicode/wide character set.
-With a modern compiler If someone compiled the code using the Multi-byte character set the code needs zero modification.
+The code as orginally written \****is***\* compileable as written, though several examples won't compile as x64.

-Using a modern compiler such as 2022 or 2026 (really recommended for Desktop WinAPI code), compiling using the Multi-byte character set both x64 and x86 are doable.
-There will be at least one *warning* when compiling the unmodified code as x64 with the Multi-Byte character set, there should be no errors.
+Using a modern compiler such as 2022 or 2026 (really recommended for Desktop WinAPI code) there will be at least one *warning* when compiling the unmodified code as x64, there should be no errors.
 Debug or Release compile.

-If you were wondering, the warning is **warning C4244: 'return': conversion from 'WPARAM' to 'int', possible loss of data**.
+If you were wondering, the warning is `warning C4244: 'return': conversion from 'WPARAM' to 'int', possible loss of data`.